North British Railway: The fall of Learmonth

-In early 1852, a new preference share issue failed, and at the Shareholders' meeting in March two directors resigned, and Learmonth was forced to declare that he too would go in due course.
+In early 1852, a new preference share issue failed, and at the shareholders' meeting in March two directors resigned, and Learmonth was forced to declare that he too would go in due course.
 This was hardly a tenable position and on 13 May 1852 he resigned.
 James Balfour took over, but Balfour was not well suited to the role and he had little influence on the course of the North British.
 He too left the company, and in 1855 Richard Hodgson took over.
 His task was formidable; no dividend was paid to ordinary shareholders for some time.

-By September 1856, Hodgson had routed an opposing faction on the Board, and operating expenses were down to 44%.
-At a Special Shareholders' Meeting on 15 July 1856 he announced that the Company's money bill had been passed, enabling the Company to issue shares and to pay down debt with the money raised: he announced, somewhat prematurely, that the Company was free from debt.
-The Ordinary Shareholders would get a dividend of 2.5%.
+By September 1856, Hodgson had routed an opposing faction on the board, and operating expenses were down to 44%.
+At a special shareholders' meeting on 15 July 1856 he announced that the company's money bill had been passed as the North British Railway (Finance and Bridge) Act 1856 (19 & 20 Vict. c. lxiii), enabling the company to issue shares and to pay down debt with the money raised: he announced, somewhat prematurely, that the company was free from debt.
+The ordinary shareholders would get a dividend of 2.5%.